[Image via Pexels]

 On average, its clients witness the removal of seven percent of their negative credit items per month.
 The firm’s numbers show that this holds true for the first three-month period of service, for a 21 percent removal average.

-CreditRepair.com's reputable profile and long history also offer you the benefit of knowing that you are working with a solid company.
+CreditRepair.com's reputable profile and long history as the credit pros also offer you the benefit of knowing that you are working with a solid company.

 The credit repair industry has attracted some less-than-reputable players over the years.
 Clients of CreditRepair.com will benefit from the assurance that they are not working with a firm that may not be in business next month.
 Or, that has drawn the interest of the Federal Trade Commission (FTC).
 CreditRepair.com is powered by TransUnion monitoring and partners with established financial partners Bankrate.com, Credit Karma, LendingTree, and Mint.com.